abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 If we use our intelligence and think too much, it can lead to intellectual endeavors that are not helpful.
-Truly, what we want to cultivate is mindfulness, awareness that can help us recognize that *This body is not who I am.
+Truly, what we want to cultivate is mindfulness, awareness that can help us recognize that, *This body is not who I am.
 This body is subject to many experiences—feelings, pain of all sorts, and death.* If we are mindful, this reflection can be uplifting—we recognize that we are facing